linc/nitro-porter/README.md

 Nitro Porter
 ============

-Nitro Porter is a nifty tool for exporting your community forum into an easy-to-import format.
+The only multi-platform community migration tool.

 ## Requirements

-* PHP 7.3+
+* PHP 7.4+
-* Installed PHP support for your data source (like a db extension for MySQL or PostgreSQL).
+* PHP's PDO driver for your data sources (probably MySQL or PostgreSQL).

 Some specific data transfers may have additional requirements.